 Dialogues Grants (opens spring, annually)

-Grants of $3,000 to organizations to design and facilitate public programming that brings people together to learn from one another and inspire deeper understanding of topics that are important to Alaskans.
-Closed for applications.
-Next cycle will open in Spring 2025.
+Grants of $5,000 to organizations to design and facilitate public programming that brings people together to learn from one another and inspire deeper understanding of topics that are important to Alaskans.
+Applications paused.

 Kindling Conversation Stipends (rolling year-round)